JonahKayizzi/task-manager-api-group3-devops/README.md

 - Monitoring and logging the backend.

 ## 🛠 Built With <a name="built-with"></a>
-- Java
+- Java Spring Framework
+- JUnit for testing
+- Docker for containerization
-- Bash
+- PostgreSQL for database
-- Data store, .txt file
-- Draw.io, System Design
+- Maven as a build automation tool
+- Mockito for writing unit tests
+- RESTful APIs for endpoints
+- Swagger for API documentation

 <!-- Features -->